How to use credit cards effectively

 It inspired him to create a guide to help friends and other readers understand the world of finance and he now writes about everything from the best 0% interest cards to the best cards for those with low credit scores.

-As with most DIY, the key is to read the instructions (even if they can look a little confusing at first!) and make sure you’re using the right tool for the job in front of you (ie, different financial situations mean you should approach card use in a different way).
+As with most DIY, the key is to read the instructions and make sure you’re using the right tool for the job in front of you.
+That is, different financial situations mean you should approach card use in a different way.

 And remember the golden rule: always try to pay off a credit card in full if you can as they’re a relatively expensive form of borrowing.